alex-steinberg/react-starter-chakra/README.md

 Starter app for my React projects that contains the bare essentials:

 👉[Vite](https://vitejs.dev/) for bundling and dev server.

 👉[Vitest](https://vitest.dev/) as a modern alternative to Jest.

 👉[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing React components.

 👉[Chakra UI](https://chakra-ui.com/) for UI.
-With tools like these available, there isn't a reason one can't build a design system from the word go.
+With tools like these available, there isn't any reason one can't build a design system from the word go.
 Dark mode out-the-box.

 👉[TypeScript](https://www.typescriptlang.org/) Okay, this isn't essential, but why not?

 👉Basic CI using [GitHub Actions](https://github.com/actions)

 No server, routing, e2e tests ... yet.